 Here's a little information on our grading practises for used devices.

-Anything we have listed as brand new is just as it says, brand new!
+Anything we have listed as new is just as it says, new!
 Including original packaging and at most the device has been powered on to confirm it's working correctly.

-Products labelled as excellent would show minimal signs of use, with no excessive wear and no deep scratches.
+Products labelled as grade A would show minimal signs of use, with no excessive wear and tear.
 These devices still contain signs of use, but at a lower level.

 These are the typical devices you see on the used market, showing more signs of use and often some sign of wear on the display.
 No cracks or faults are on these devices, but a regular amount of wear and tear is expected.